 While it may not have invented the electric car, what Tesla did invent was its success.
 Its highly successful research and development programme focused on perfecting one product at a time.
 That was combined with a plan to build a network of brand-specific charging stations and a production line supported by innovative next-generation giga-factories.

 That has resulted in growth prospects for the firm continuing to build momentum.
-Wall Street analysts predict that sales in 2023 will be $116.6bn , which represents annual revenue growth of 40%.
-These numbers go a long way to explaining the interest in the company, which continues to match and even exceed already high expectations.
+Wall Street analysts predict strong sales growth for the company this year.
+There is always strong interest in the company, which continues to match and even exceed already high expectations.

-Today, Tesla has a market capitalisation of over $572 billion, making the company the sixth most valuable in the US.
-Any pullback in price due to a market-wide reassessment of risk is a time to consider whether it’s time to buy the dip.
+Today, Tesla has a market capitalisation of over $700 billion, making the company one of the most valuable in the US.
+Any pullback in price due to a market-wide reassessment of risk is a time to consider whether it's time to buy the dip.

-With many analysts projecting that Tesla will be worth $1tn in the next ten years, it’s time to get on board Elon Musk’s wild (electric) ride.
+With many analysts projecting that Tesla will be worth $1tn in the next ten years, is it time to get on board Elon Musk's wild (electric) ride?

 YOUR CAPITAL IS AT RISK

-The main listing of Tesla Motors Inc stock is on the NASDAQ exchange, where it is traded using the ticker TSLA.
+The main listing of Tesla is on the NASDAQ exchange, where it is traded under the ticker TSLA.
 Thanks to the scale of interest from investors, it is also listed on ten other exchanges, many of them international.
 That ease of access to TSLA stock to global investors has resulted in widespread buying pressure and stock price growth.

 Following the meteoric rise in the firm's value, in December 2020, it became a member of the S&P 500 index.
 That means S&P tracker funds will be required to buy Tesla each time an investor takes a position in a fund tracking product – which forms another element of TSLA share price support.